 We specialize in a multi-dimensional approach to valuing small business for purchase or sale.
-We also value businesses for buy-sell agreements and for insurance purposes.
+We also value businesses for buy-sell agreements and insurance purposes.

 There are many reasons to have an up-to-date business valuation.
 For example:

 - You may need to sell the business due to retirement, health, divorce, or for family reasons.